 As a result of competition from the townspeople of Gdańsk Old Town with the patronage of the Main City patricians, the church of St. Catherine was expanded many times and received a rich interior.
 Around the mid-fourteenth century, the construction of the new, Gothic nave began, completed with a still small chancel in the first decades of the fifteenth century.
-Around the middle of the 15th century, the eastern part of the church was enlarged, work was also carried out on the western massif with a four-sided tower completed in 1488.
+Around the middle of the 15th century, the eastern part of the church was enlarged, work was also carried out on the western massif with a four-sided tower raised in 1484 – 1486.
 At the end of the 15th century, chapels were added to the sides of the nave, vaults were established around 1500, and at the beginning of the 16th century, side aisles were added to the chancel.

 In 1555, the church was taken by Protestants, who in 1574-1575 provided the tower with a clock and a small bell chime.
 It was removed in 1634 while putting on a new helmet.
 At the beginning of the 19th century, Napoleon’s troops stationed in Gdańsk arranged a coach house and wheelchair workshops inside the church, thus destroying some of the interior decoration.
 The 17th-century helmet burned down in 1905, and with it the fire consumed the carillon from 1738, consisting of thirty-five bells.
 After the Second World War, during which the church burned down again, reconstruction was carried out, and the Tower Clocks Museum was located in the church tower.